Ostend/collect_news_reuters/README.md

 ~~clean up how the data is collected~~ <br>
 ~~format it as csv~~
 - add date
+- reformat article output.
+Currently a list of strings.
 - add more categories than world